Marioskiv/XCore407I-Firmware/targets/TARGET_XCORE407I/SCHEMATIC.md

 - ULPI vs Ethernet TX (PB12/PB13): cannot be used simultaneously.
 - NAND vs Motion ENA (PD0/PD1): enable `-DMOTION_PROFILE_FSMC_SAFE=1` or disable NAND.
 - `USE_PG11_TXEN`: select TX_EN pin variant (default 0 = `PB11`).

+## VBUS Power Switches (FS/HS)
+- MIC2075-2 (FS): EN/FLG are present on schematic but not used by firmware in device-only mode.
+VBUS sense uses `PA9` and the stack is configured with VBUS sensing disabled; we do not drive 5V out.
+- MIC2075-1 (HS): EN is tied with USB3300 `CPEN`.
+Firmware does not currently control or read EN/FLG pins; HS is typically disabled due to RMII conflict.

 ## Quick Verification Checklist
 1) USB: Enumerates as CDC ACM `0483:5740`.